2018 ComEd Icebox Derby

 They also get...

-o Robotic field trips
+o Museum of Science & Industry field trips

 o Media events